totegamma/yisp/docs/operators.md

 ### `==` (Equal)

 Checks if two values are equal.
+Works with numbers, strings, and booleans.
+Different types are never considered equal.

 **Syntax:**
 ```yaml